Faculty

 Transnational Feminist Science Studies, and the population/reproductive politics.

-Dr. McCann’s scholarship involves three intertwined themes: transnational feminist theory, transnational feminist science studies, and the population/reproductive politics.
-She co-edits the Feminist Theory Reader: Local and Global Perspectives with Seung-kyung Kim (New York: Routledge Press, 2003, 2009, 2013, 2016, and 2021).
-Dr. Emek Ergun (LLC PhD.
-2009) has joined the editorial team for the 2021 edition.
-Dr. McCann is also author of Figuring the Population Bomb, (University of Washington Press, Feminist Technosciences Series, 2016) and Birth Control Politics in the United States, 1916-1945 (Ithaca: Cornell University Press, 1994; 1999).
+Dr. McCann’s scholarship involves three powerful themes: transnational feminist theory, transnational feminist science studies, and population/reproductive politics.
+She co-edits the Feminist Theory Reader: Local and Global Perspectives.
+Dr. McCann is also the author of Figuring the Population Bomb.
 She was awarded the 2017-2018 Lipitz Professorship, UMBC.

 Dr. Kate Drabinski